Joe-Spencer/fusion-code/readme.md

 ### CustomThermwoodPostProcessor:
 This post processor is specifically intended for a machine that has been modified such that the axes are rotated 270 degrees causing the long side of the table to point in the negative x direction.
 It also includes preset values for offset blocks.

+### PackageManager
+Helps install Python packages for Fusion 360's Python environment.It reads packages to install from a requirements.txt file then attempts to locate all Fusion 360 Python executables and install the packages for each one.

 ### Examples:
 Also included in this repo is an "Examples" file with links to some of my projects in the Fusion web viewer.